Perlover/bitcoin-kit-makefile/README.md

     1. First time after installation:

                         mainnet-bitcoind-start
                         ... wait some minutes ...
                         mainnet-lnd-start

     2. Next time starting:

                         mainnet-bitcoind-start
                         ... wait some seconds...
                         mainnet-lnd-start

     3. Stopping:

                         mainnet-lnd-stop
                         mainnet-bitcoind-stop

     4. If you want to use `lncli-web` you can start same way:

                 mainnet-lightning-start

          Stop daemon:

                 mainnet-lightning-stop

                 But first time run after installation i recommend to run as described in #5.1

-    	You can work with node same way: https://your_listen_ip_address:[8280|8281]/ The passwords can be found in ~/credentials directory, 8280 - for mainnet, 8281 - for testnet
+        You can work with node same way: `https://your_listen_ip_address:[8280|8281]/` The passwords can be found in ~/credentials directory, 8280 - for mainnet, 8281 - for testnet

+6. If you want to change password of wallet you can do it by following commands:

+        mainnet-lnd-stop
+        mainnet-lnd-start changepassword

+    You must to enter the old password and the new one.
+The seed password is kept old (it cannot be changed).

+7. After setup you have easy bash aliases and functions:

+    `l`   - the mainnet lncli command

+    `lt`  - the testnet lncli command

+    `loc` - connect &amp; open channel to mainnet node of format `pubkey@host:port` as:

+            loc <pubkey@host:port> <amount_satoshies>

+    `ltoc` - same as `loc` only for testnet network

-5.  **ATTENTION!** If your OS has firewall rules - **DON'T FORGET TO OPEN the 8333 TCP PORT**
+8.  **RECOMMENDATION** If your OS has firewall rules - **DON'T FORGET TO OPEN the 8333 TCP PORT**

     This Makefile has helpers: